 Where would I have TomoTherapy with the Birmingham Prostate Clinic?

 Please contact us for an appointment with our consultant oncologist Dr Ahmed El-Modir.
 If TomoTherapy is the best treatment for you, your treatment will take place at the Queen Elizabeth Hospital in Birmingham, within the private patients’ unit.
-We also offer IMRT and IGRT at the Cancer Partner’s UK facility in Little Aston near Sutton Coldfield.
+We also offer IMRT and IGRT at GenesisCare’s centres in Birmingham and Oxford.